 Constitutional structure and position of IHL in domestic law

 The executive branch consists of the Queen of England (represented by a Governor-General) as the Chief of State and of a cabinet headed by a Prime Minister.
-The Westminster-style bicameral Parliament consists of the Queen of England (represented by the Governor-General), an appointed Senate and an elected House of Assembly.
-The higher levels of jurisdiction are the Supreme Court of Judicature (consisting of a High Court and a Court of Appeal) and Her Majesty in Council (Privy Council).
+The Westminster-style bicameral Parliament (National Assembly) consists of an appointed Senate and an elected House of Representatives.
+The higher levels of jurisdiction are the Supreme Court of Judicature, the Court of Appeal and Her Majesty in Council (Privy Council).

-Section 1 of the Constitution provides that the Constitution is the supreme law of Barbados and that if any law is inconsistent with it, the Constitution shall prevail to the extent of the inconsistency.
+Section 2 of the Constitution provides that the Constitution is the supreme law of Belize and that if any law is inconsistent with it, the Constitution shall prevail to the extent of the inconsistency.
 The Constitution contains no rules on the ratification of treaties.
-Legal sources in Barbados include acts adopted by Parliament, UK laws (that is: laws that were in effect immediately before 30 November 1966 and laws made before that day and coming into operation on or after that day that have not been repealed, but which may have been amended by the Governor-General before 30 November 1967) and English common law.
+Legal sources in Belize include acts adopted by Parliament, UK laws and regulations (that is: laws and regulations that were in effect immediately before 21 September 1981 and laws and regulations made before that day and coming into operation on or after that day that have not been repealed, but which may have been amended by the Governor-General before 21 September 1982) and English common law.

 Full text of the Constitution:

-1. If any person is charged with a criminal offense, then, unless the charge is withdrawn, the case shall be afforded a fair hearing within a reasonable time by an independent and impartial court established by law.
+2. If any person is charged with a criminal offence, then, unless the charge is withdrawn, the case shall be afforded a fair hearing within a reasonable time by an independent and impartial court established by law.

-2. Every person who is charged with a criminal offense -
+3. Every person who is charged with a criminal offence-

 a. shall be presumed to be innocent until he is proved or has pleaded guilty;

-b. shall be informed as soon as reasonably practicable, in a language that he understands and in detail, of the nature of the offense charged;
+b. shall be informed as soon as reasonably practicable, in a language that he understands, of the nature and particulars of the offence charged;

 c. shall be given adequate time and facilities for the preparation of his defence;